internet-of-plants/iop/doc/COMPONENTS.md

     Serial.print("Cached data returned by sensors.readPowerSupply(): ");
     Serial.println(sensors.isParasitePowerMode());

 Manage the resolution of every device in the bus

-   The higher the resolution the longer it takes to convert (most sensors default to 12)
+- The higher the resolution the longer it takes to convert (most sensors default to 12)

-   D18S20 and DS1820 have fixed resolutions (9 bits)
+- D18S20 and DS1820 have fixed resolutions (9 bits)

-### - Setting:
+1. Setting:

     // Very slow, since it talks individually to each sensor sensors.setResolution(9); // 9, 10, 11 or 12 (bits)

-### - Getting
+2. Getting

     Serial.print("Cached global resolution: ");
     Serial.println(sensors.getResolution());

 ### Set sensor's internal alarms (too high and too low) to be polled

 D18S20 and DS1820 don't have alarms

 If alarms are not used there will be 16 extra free bits in each sensor

-   - *More information in section:* ***[Store 16 more bits in the sensor](#store-16-more-bits-of-data-in-the-sensor-cant-be-used-if-sensors-alarm-is-enabled)***
+- More information in section: **[Store 16 bits in the sensor](#store-16-more-bits-of-data-in-the-sensor-cant-be-used-if-sensors-alarm-is-enabled)**

+Alarm management example:

     void alarm_handler(const uint8_t* deviceAddress) {
         Serial.print("ALARM: ");